galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 > 1. Search for `Homolog groups (preview)`
 > 2. Edit attribute names and types:
 >   - change `HomoloGene ID` to `Homolog Group` and set type to *start entity*
 >   - set `Common Organism Name` type to *category*
 >   - set `Chr` type to *Reference*
 >   - change `Symbol` to `linkedTo@Gene Symbol` and set type to *Directed relation*
 >   - Keep the other column names and set their types to *text*
-> 3. **Integrate (private dataset)**
+> 3. Click on the **Integrate (private dataset)** button
 >   ![Homolog groups preview](images/homolog_groups.png "Homolog groups preview") {: .hands_on}

 ## Integration of RDF files

+The last dataset we want to integrate is the neXtProt abstraction.
+This file contains some RDF data that instructs AskOmics how to communicate with a remote RDF database containing [neXtProt](https://www.nextprot.org/) data.

 > ### {% icon hands_on %} Hands-on: Integrate `neXtProt abstraction`
 > 1. Search for `neXtProt abstraction (preview)`
-> 2. Check that Distant endpoint is `https://sparql.nextprot.org/sparql` in advanced options
+> 2. Check that **Distant endpoint** is set to `https://sparql.nextprot.org/sparql` in **advanced options**
-> 3. **Integrate (private dataset)**
+> 3. Click on the **Integrate (private dataset)** button
 >   ![neXtProt abstraction preview](images/nextprot_abstraction_preview.png "neXtProt abstraction preview") {: .hands_on}

 ## Monitor integration

-Integration can take some times depending on the file size.
-The **Datasets** page show the progress.
+Integration can take some time depending on the file size.
+The **Datasets** page shows the progress.

 > ### {% icon hands_on %} Hands-on: track integration progress
-> 1. Go to **Dataset** page
+> 1. Go to the **Dataset** page
-> 2. Wait for all datasets to be *success*
+> 2. Wait for all datasets to be in *success* state
 >   ![dataset](images/datasets.png "Datasets table")
 {: .hands_on}

 # Query

-Once all the data of interest is integrated (converted to RDF graphs), its time to query them.
+Once all the data of interest is integrated (converted to RDF), its time to query them.
 Querying RDF data is done by using the SPARQL language.
 Fortunately, AskOmics provides a user-friendly interface to build SPARQL queries without having to learn the SPARQL language.

 ## Query builder overview